typst/typst/docs/src/reference/types.md

 Fails with an error if the index is out of bounds.

 - index: integer (positional, required)
-  The index at which to insert the element.
+  The index at which to insert the item.
 - value: any (positional, required)
   The value to insert into the array.